jrruethe/jrruethe.github.io/source/_posts/2015-06-26-bitcoin-paper-wallets-revisited.markdown

 {% img center ./02.png %}

 This is a simpler paper wallet that doesn't require any cuts or stickers.
 It can be quickly printed and folded up on short notice, and is good for giving a small amount of Bitcoin to someone who doesn't have a smart phone or a Bitcoin app.
 It is not as secure, but is more practical and convenient.

+{% more %}

 Features: